What to Pack

 2.

+5.Heads, Eyes, Hands and Feet!
+Keeping your head warm is the key to a comfortable day, so make sure you have a hood on your sweatshirt and/or jacket, as well as your rain gear.
+A ball cap is also nice for shading your eyes from the sun.
+A quality pair of polarized sunglasses will be worth its weight in gold here in Alaska.
+The glare from the water, even on overcast days, is constant and damaging to your eyes.
+With glasses, your eyes will relax, stay warm and focus in on the sights!
+A warm pair of gloves is equally important.
+I recommend the fleece pairs with cut-off fingers for fishing.
+Any gloves you have should work fine.
 Finally, warm footwear is crucial!
-Insulated rubber knee boots are nice as they allow you to step into the water without getting your feet wet.
+Insulated rubber knee boots are nice as they allow you to step into water without getting your feet wet.
 You will be in a dry boat, but you might want to get out on a shore break and waterproof boots are nice.
-A warm pair of hiking boots with wool socks is more than adequate to keep your feet warm.
-Good luck with your Alaska packing list and we’ll see you on the water, dry and warm!
+A warm pair of hiking book with wool socks is more than adequate to keep your feet warm.
+Good luck with your packing and we’ll see you on the water, dry and warm!

 6. Other useful items to pack are mosquito repellent (and/or bug net) and sunscreen.